 He has had great success treating a variety of clients suffering from a wide array of complaints.
 He enjoys helping his clients from simple aches and pains to more complex conditions resulting from sports, weekend warrior injuries and motor vehicle accidents.
 If all you need is some stress relief, Yury is your RMT.

 Yury gains gratification on educating his clients on the nature of their injuries, how the body works and how to take preventative measures to avoid future injuries from re-occurring.

 Registered Massage Therapy

-Shirley is a Registered Massage Therapist with years of health & wellness experience, from hospital to hotel spas, doing hands-on work, management and education training in between the two extremes.
-After graduating with honour from the 2200 hour Ontario massage program, she has practiced in variety of settings, including spa, sports club and physiotherapy clinic.
+Shirley is a Registered Massage Therapist with years of health & wellness experience, from hospital to hotel spas, doing hands-on work, management, and education training in between the two extremes.
+After graduating with honour from the 2200 hour Ontario massage program, she has practiced in a variety of settings, including spa, sports club, and physiotherapy clinic.
 She also achieved both hospital & sports outreach certificates in addition to the required school clinic training.

 True to her desire to always learn new skills and treatments in holistic wellness, Shirley’s current focus is in Traditional Chinese Medicine and Acupuncture.
 She will be sharing knowledge of Qigong and Tuina with her clients soon.

 Kristine Moore, BComm, Registered Holistic Nutritionist, Personal Training Specialist

 Kristine received a diploma as a Registered Holistic Nutritionist from the Canadian School of Natural Nutrition in 2013 and a certificate as a Personal Training Specialist in 2017 from Canfitpro.